 New Central Airservice Corporation is the airport’s primary user.
 It is a small airline that has a fleet of six Dornier 228s.
 The destinations it serves are in the Izu islands near Tokyo.
 I have a friend who has used them, and he said they are very good.

 When I got home, I checked the internet.
-Only then did I find out how few flights there was each day.
+Only then did I find out how few flights there were each day.
 Yes, go ahead and laugh.
 Why didn’t I think of checking that before I went?
-Check everything before you go, isn’t that what I always say?
+Check everything before you go.
+Isn’t that what I always say?

 Chofu Airport, even with its lack of flights, is an excellent place to photograph.
 With only one runway and limited support services, it is small.
 That means you can walk around it completely.
 And lots of people take advantage of that.
 They’ll have picnics in the parks on nice days or ride bicycles on the paths.